google-parfait/tensorflow-federated/docs/install.md

 Install TensorFlow Federated using Python's pip package manager on Ubuntu or macOS.

-1. Install the python development environment
+1. Install the python development environment.

     Ubuntu